esge/PoE-HarvestVendor/README.md

 - Then parsing the text
 - It works as long as OCR doesn't do stupid stuff

+## Known quirks
+ - Text recognition sometimes confuses 8, 3 and 6
+    - you'll have to adjust craft levels and counts if affected yourself in this case

 ## Getting started

 - Requires [AHK 1.1.33.02](https://www.autohotkey.com/download/ahk-install.exe)